Abraham Committed Adultery Got Divorced

 - Eve was referred to as “woman” signifying she was different to Adam and as “wife” signifying a special relationship to him.

 - Marriage is described as self perpetuating.
-A son leaves parents and cleaves to a wife, not several, and they in turn build another family.
+A son leaves parents and cleaves to A wife, not several, and they in turn build another family.

 - There is no shame or embarrassment in the relationship.